 Tuition and student fees are due at the beginning of each semester.

 Tuition is charged on a per course basis.
 Each course is equal to one half (.5) credit.
 Fees are subject to change.

 - Canadian Citizens and Permanent Residents: $1,207.19 per half credit course

 - International students: $3,074.82 per half credit course

 TUITION AND RELATED FEES (FULL-TIME)

-This chart reflects approximately how much you will be paying a year to attend the Goodman GDBA as a full-time student.
+This chart reflects approximately how much you will be paying to attend the Goodman GDBA as a full-time student.

 |Canadian Citizens and Permanent Residents||International Students|